ojarsbuddy/bbo/bbo directing messages.md

 Please read pages 9, 26 and 27 in the July 2020 ACBL Bridge Bulletin concerning Bridge Ethics.

-The near miss crew are just logging on now.

 Please be online and active on BBO a few minutes prior to game time.
 Pairs will not get seated when one of the pair does not have sufficient BB\$ in their account.

-4 partners offline or inactive on BBO.
-Where is your partner now?

 We have a limited game starting soon; for those collecting masterpoints, there will be more masterpoints awarded today!

-Players cutting it close to the start time: BBO does not seat your pair if one of you is offline or one of you is online but inactive on BBO or one of you has insufficient BBO funds.

 Please play quickly, alert your own bids, claim when you can.
 Keep all chat until the end of the round.